-Nolah Mattress Review 2021Updated on January 19, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
-Learn more about our affiliate program here.
+Nolah Mattress Review 2021Updated on January 18, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
+Learn more about how we make money here.

 Nolah Sleep’s product line includes two mattresses: the Nolah Original and the Nolah Signature.

 A central selling point for both of these mattresses is the company’s AirFoam comfort layer.
 This AirFoam is a specialty polyfoam that has contouring properties similar to memory foam but without the same degree of sink or heat retention.

 In addition, the Signature mattress boasts a dual-sided firmness design, providing 2 choices in one for people who may be unsure about exactly what comfort feel is right for them.

 Backed by an extended sleep trial and a 15-year warranty for the Original and a lifetime warranty for the Signature, the Nolah mattresses deserve a serious look for shoppers seeking out a new all-foam bed